Losses & Gains with

 TRR: Once you joined the guys, how long did it take to get comfortable as the new vocalist for the band?

 Doc: I was comfortable with the band right away.
 I liked the guys, I liked the music, and we all worked well together.
 The fact that we already knew each other really helped, even though, oddly enough, Frank and Leon didn't even know I could sing or play guitar before my audition.
-The former drummer was the only one who knew that I was a musician, and had only heard me sing on a couple of occasions on karaoke nights at the bar.
+The former drummer was the only one who knew that I was a musician, and had only heard me sing on a couple of occasions. on karaoke nights at the bar.

 TRR: And, the only one who knew you could sing was Trebor, who saw you sing at a Karaoke bar?
 I love this.
 Give me a few of the songs you were belting out there?
+Anything by Michael Jackson?
+A little “Man in the Mirror?”

-TRR: When you walk in to audition, did Frank and Leon look at you like, "hey, it's that groupie guy from Cockeyed Charlies!"
+TRR: When you walk in to audition, did Frank and Leon look at you like, "Hey, it's that groupie guy from Cockeyed Charlies!"

 TRR: How was your first audition with the guys?
+Were you nervous?

-TRR: You're now the lead singer.
-Is the band complete now?
+TRR: Is the band complete now?

 Doc: Since I joined, we have added Marshall Mears, a very talented guitar player, who was actually our sound guy before we asked him to join that band.
 Our newest addition is Troy Dearmon, a phenominal drummer, who is becoming more and more at home in the Love the Hate family each day.
-Along with founding members, Leon Craft and Frank Killian, I really feel like we have a solid group of talented musicians that are capabale of going a long way in this business.
+Along with founding members, Leon Craft and Frank Killian.
+I really feel like we have a solid group of talented musicians that are capable of going a long way in this business.

 TRR: What was it like the first time performing live with the guys?
-Were you well received by the fans?
+Were you well-received by the fans?

 Doc: The first time performing with Love the Hate was a pretty surreal experience.
 I had been in the band for about a month at the time, and we were invited to open for Buckcherry at Soul Kitchen Music Hall in downtown Mobile, Alabama.
 It was kind of a “trial by fire” situation.